mlabonne/llm-course/README.md

 * [An Introduction to Training LLMs using RLHF](https://wandb.ai/ayush-thakur/Intro-RLAIF/reports/An-Introduction-to-Training-LLMs-Using-Reinforcement-Learning-From-Human-Feedback-RLHF---VmlldzozMzYyNjcy) by Ayush Thakur: Explain why RLHF is desirable to reduce bias and increase performance in LLMs.
 * [Illustration RLHF](https://huggingface.co/blog/rlhf) by Hugging Face: Introduction to RLHF with reward model training and fine-tuning with reinforcement learning.
 * [StackLLaMA](https://huggingface.co/blog/stackllama) by Hugging Face: Tutorial to efficiently align a LLaMA model with RLHF using the transformers library.
-* [Fine-tune Llama 2 with DPO](https://huggingface.co/blog/dpo-trl) by Hugging Face: Tutorial to fine-tune a Llama 2 model with DPO.
 * [LLM Training: RLHF and Its Alternatives](https://substack.com/profile/27393275-sebastian-raschka-phd) by Sebastian Rashcka: Overview of the RLHF process and alternatives like RLAIF.
+* [Fine-tune Mistral-7b with DPO](https://huggingface.co/blog/dpo-trl): Tutorial to fine-tune a Mistral-7b model with DPO and reproduce [NeuralHermes-2.5](https://huggingface.co/mlabonne/NeuralHermes-2.5-Mistral-7B).

 ---
 ### 6. Evaluation